BACK/HOME

 36 by 110 inches (each panel 36 by 35 inches)

-I wove with wool warp at 6 epi and hand-dyed and natural white wool and silk wefts with a continuous warp on a Navajo-style loom.
-The triangles and swirls and birds relate to the text, but the finished work must stand on its own.
-I will add that the glyphs angling across two panels come from early neolithic ceramic spindle whorls from Southeastern Europe, their meaning undeciphered, but presumed to be spiritual in nature but related to weaving and probably made by women.
-The three dancing/praying figures are from neolithic rock art in Spain.
+The triangles and swirls and birds relate symbolically to the text I was studying, but the finished work must now stand on its own.
+I will note only that the glyphs angling across two panels come from early neolithic ceramic spindle whorls from Southeastern Europe, their meaning undeciphered, but presumed to be spiritual in nature, related to weaving and probably made by women.
+The two dancing/praying figures are from neolithic rock art in Spain.
 I see these as remnants we can no longer clearly make out of the knowledge, understandings and beliefs of women in particular that antedate modern religions.